nopSolutions/nopCommerce-Docs/en/running-your-store/reports/microsoft-power-bi.md

 A Power BI report is a multi-perspective view into a dataset, with visuals that represent different findings and insights from that dataset.
 A report can have a single visual or pages full of visuals.

 > [!TIP]
 > Since the plugin comes with the source code, you can add new reports or change the data model, customizing the integration for your specific requirements.
-You can find out more about how reports are created [here](https://learn.microsoft.com/en-us/power-bi/consumer/end-user-experience).
+You can [find out more about how reports are created](https://learn.microsoft.com/en-us/power-bi/consumer/end-user-experience).

 The basic plugin package includes 13 reports covering different analytical aspects of the available information.
 A detailed description of each of them is presented below.